We raise them. We love them. We steadfastly nurture them.

 One online source discussing criminal law charges, potential penalties and legal advocacy for accused wrongdoers stresses a fundamental point.
 It notes that practiced criminal defense attorneys “combine knowledge and experience with an appreciation of the fact that a person’s future is at stake.”

-An enduringly adverse social stigma can attach, for instance.
+They can fall victim to an enduring adverse social stigma, for instance.
 Jail time could be a possibility.
 Stringent probationary conditions might be imposed.
 A permanent criminal record could negatively impact future job and educational prospects.

 Such possibilities are well noted by proven legal advocates, who also know that law enforcers often recognize distinguishing factors relevant to young offenders and their offenses.